-- To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2023, together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2024, together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To declare a first and final tax-exempt (one-tier) dividend of 3.0 cents per ordinary share and a special tax exempt (one-tier) dividend of 2.0 cents per ordinary share for the financial year ended 31 December 2023.
-(Resolution 2) - 3(a) To re-elect Mr Steven Ong Kay Eng who retires by rotation in accordance with Regulation 87 of the Company's Constitution and who, being eligible, offers himself for re-election as a Director of the Company.
-(Resolution 3)
+To declare a first and final tax-exempt (one-tier) dividend of 3.0 cents per ordinary share for the financial year ended 31 December 2024.
+(Resolution 2) - 3(a) To re-elect Mr Tan Cheng Gay who retires by rotation in accordance with Regulation 87 of the Company's Constitution and who, being eligible, offers himself for re-election as a Director of the Company.
+(Resolution 3) - [See Explanatory Notes] - 3(b) To re-elect Mr Tan Yok Koon who retires in accordance with Regulation 87 of the Company's Constitution and who, being eligible, offers himself for re-election as a Director of the Company.
+(Resolution 4) - [See Explanatory Notes] - 4.
+To re-appoint Messrs KPMG LLP as Auditors of the Company and to authorise the Directors to fix their remuneration.
+(Resolution 5)